Run Docker Containers with Portainer – 2 Easy Steps

 Portainer Environment Menu

 Now you can start using your Portainer to manage Docker containers.
-Because we want to show you how to run a Docker container, we go forward with an example to add a container in Portainer.
+Because we want to show you how to run a Docker container, we will go forward with an example of adding a container in Portainer.

 Step 2 – Deploy a Container in the Docker Portainer